W3rni0/TJCTF_2020/readme.md

 ![](assets//images//truly_terrible_why_1.png)

 ```
-and for every input we give no output is returned.
+And for every input we give no output is returned.
-First I tried doing blind reading of the files in the server using similar methods as I used in Timed but
+First I tried doing blind enumarating of the files in the server using similar methods as I used in Timed but
 the only true way I found to do that was to disconnect from the server using exit
 every time a character match... which quickly led to me being banned from the server and
 so I stopped and moved to other challenges.
-in the meantime the challenge was patched and using the exit command no longer worked,
+In the meantime the challenge was patched and using the exit command no longer worked,
-and the hint was published.
+And the hint was published.
-as the hint suggested there is something off about the I/O of the shell
+As the hint suggested there is something off about the I/O of the shell
 such that we can't see the output.
-But, we know that we are connected to the standard input of the shell beacuse we can execute commands,
+But, We know that we are connected to the standard input of the shell beacuse we can execute commands.
-so I tried using redirection so that the output of the commands will be redircted
+So I tried using output redirection so that the output of the commands will be redircted
 to the standard input (file descriptor 0) et voila:
 ```
 ![](assets//images//truly_terrible_why_2.png)

 ```
-We got a working shell !, from thereon I tried getting an interactive shell using the common methods
+We got a working shell !, From thereon I tried getting an interactive shell using the common methods
 (listed in resources) and spawned a new shell with the output redirected to standard output:
 ```
 ![](assets//images//truly_terrible_why_3.png)